 The Corporation expects to contribute \$3.1 million to its defined benefit plans during the year ending October 27, 2019, considering that it plans to use letters of credit from its credit facilities to secure unpaid contributions for the solvency deficiency of the defined benefit plans.
 The actual amount paid may differ from the estimate based on the results of the actuarial valuations, investment returns, volatility in discount rates, regulatory requirements and other factors.

-Years ended October 28, 2018 and October 29, 2017 (in millions of Canadian dollars, unless otherwise indicated and per share data)
+(in millions of Canadian dollars, unless otherwise indicated and per share data)

 The following table presents the significant assumptions used to calculate the Corporation's defined benefit obligation: